PipeWire/wireplumber/docs/rst/daemon/configuration/settings.rst

    This option allows to set the default volume for sources that are part of a device route (e.g. ALSA PCM sources).
 This is used when the route is restored and the source does not have a previously stored volume.

+   It is possible to override the value on a per-device basis with a property (*not* a setting, so this would go into a configuration file) on the device named ``device.routes.default-source-volume``.

    :Default value: ``1.0`` (100%)